Section 48E Safe Harbor Commercial Solar Texas: Powerful 2026 Audit-Ready Strategy Guide

 - Continuity: Demonstrable ongoing progress without unreasonable gaps; long delays can increase risk under facts-and-circumstances analysis.

-| Workstream | Internal owner | Key artifact | Risk if missing |
+| Workstream | Internal Owner | Key Artifact | Risk if Missing |

 |---|---|---|---|

-| Electrical feasibility | Facilities / Engineering | Load profile + one-line concept | Late design changes and schedule expansion |
+| Electrical Feasibility | Facilities / Engineering | Load profile + one-line concept | Late design changes and schedule expansion |

-| Procurement alignment | Procurement | Scope-accurate equipment documentation | Purchased items don’t match buildable design |
+| Procurement Alignment | Procurement | Scope-accurate equipment docs | Purchased items don’t match buildable design |

-| Accounting trail | Finance | Invoices, payments, allocation logic | Audit friction and reduced defensibility |
+| Accounting Trail | Finance | Invoices, payments, allocation | Audit friction and reduced defensibility |

-| Permitting + inspections | Project management | AHJ pathway + inspection readiness plan | Rework cycles and commissioning delays |
+| Permitting + Inspections | Project Management | AHJ pathway + inspection plan | Rework cycles and commissioning delays |

-| Interconnection coordination | Project management | Utility requirements + schedule assumptions | Timeline variance dominates completion |
+| Interconnection | Project Management | Utility reqs + schedule assumptions | Timeline variance dominates completion |

-- Traceability: invoices, payment evidence, and timeline consistency.
+- Traceability: Invoices, payment evidence, and timeline consistency.

-- Continuity plan: a realistic schedule showing continued progress toward placed-in-service.
+- Continuity plan: A realistic schedule showing continued progress toward placed-in-service.

 This guide does not claim guaranteed savings.
 In practice, the defensible benefits of a compliance-first approach to Section 48E Safe Harbor commercial solar Texas projects include: